curl / Development / test-fileformat.pl

 Command line to run.

 Note that the URL that gets passed to the server actually controls what data that is returned.
 The last slash in the URL must be followed by a number.
-That number (N) will be used by the test-server to load test case N and return the data that is defined within the <reply><data></data></reply> section.
+That number (N) is used by the test-server to load test case N and return the data that is defined within the <reply><data></data></reply> section.

 Set option="no-output" to prevent the test script to slap on the --output argument that directs the output to a file.
 The --output is also not added if the verify/stdout section is used.